 - A long sleeve shirt or jacket.

 - bring eye protection ( sunglasses, eye glasses, googles and/or face shields are acceptable.)

 - Bring a cooler with plenty to drink to both classrooms and riding sessions, for drinks are NOT provided.Top of Page

-Yes, we do provide motorcycles for the Basic Rider Course.Top of Page
+Yes, we do provide motorcycles for the Beginner Motorcycle Training Course.Top of Page

 We have helmets if you need one.

 You are free to bring your own helmet.
 It must meet DOT standards.
 We require full face or 3/4 helmets only, no half helmets!